 The Open Supervised Device Protocol (OSDP) is a communication standard lets security equipment, such as card and biometric readers from one company interface easily with control panels and equipment from another manufacturer.
 In other words, OSPD fosters interoperability among security devices.
 It also adds sophistication and security benefits through features such as bi-directional communication and read/write capabilities.
 A two-way channel paves the way for forward-looking security applications such as the handling of advanced smartcard technology, PKI, and mobile device access.
 Not only does it provide a concise set of commonly used commands and responses, it eliminates guesswork, since encryption and authentication are predefined.

 In other words, OSDP helps ensure that numerous manufacturers’ products will work with each other.
 Interoperability can be achieved regardless of system architecture.
 For instance, the specification can handle smartcards by constantly monitoring wiring to protect against attack threats and serves as a solution for high-end encryption such as required in federal applications.
 The specification for handling LEDs, text, buzzers and other feedback mechanisms provides a rich, user-centric access control environment.

 The Bottom Line

 Whatever you may need as an ID badge system, you should be able to find a solution that meets your needs.
 Your local ISG expert has top-of-the-line, proven ID badging and access control solutions for your school, university, healthcare or corporate campus.
-ISG members provide a wide variety of cards, readers, software, printers and more to help you build your own complete campus security solution.
+ISG members provide a wide variety of cards, readers, software, printers, smart phone apps and more to help you build your own complete campus security solution.